How To: Paint Aluminum

 Then, follow the manufacturer’s directions for your chosen paint with regard to the number of coats recommended and drying time between each.

-After the paint has thoroughly dried, apply at least two coats of enamel sealer to your project.
-This layer will help protect the painted aluminum from chipping, scratching, or fading over years of use.
+After the paint has thoroughly dried, apply at least two coats of enamel sealer to your project (buy online).
+This enamel layer will help protect the painted aluminum from chipping, scratching, or fading over years of use.
 Follow the manufacturer’s recommendations on cure times before you set anything on or start using your newly-painted aluminum item once again.